in-person in west asheville · virtual across NC

 Most people start weekly.
 Biweekly once you've built some momentum, monthly for maintenance.
 We figure out what fits your life and adjust as things shift.

 Life happens.
 I ask for at least 24 hours notice when possible so the time can be offered to someone else.
-Late cancellations (under 24 hours) are charged $85.
-No-shows are charged $100.
-If something comes up last minute, just text me directly — I'd always rather hear from you than not.
+Late cancellations (under 24 hours) and no-shows are charged $130 — the full session rate.
+That's not punitive; it's because the time was held for you and can't be filled last minute.
+If something comes up, just text me directly.
+I'd always rather hear from you than not.

 That's okay — not every therapist is right for every person.
 Tell me directly, try a few sessions to see, or ask for a referral.
 I'd rather you find the right fit than stay out of politeness.